aminbeigi/aminbeigi.com/README.md

 This repository hosts the source code for my personal website and blog, [aminbeigi.com](http://aminbeigi.com/).

-The website is built using React, Typescript and Vite.
+The website is built using React, Typescript, Tailwind CSS and Vite.

 ## Contributions